How many medical cannabis patients are there in the UK?

 Cultivation is licenced by the Home Office and the Home Secretary, and strict regulatory measures must be met before marketing approval can be granted.

-How easy is it to get a cannabis prescription in the UK?
+Why is recreational cannabis illegal in the UK?

 Here at Releaf, we offer a subscription package that provides an extra level of care and increased value.